Washington County SSD Lawyer

 Our Experience – Get the Help You Need at the Outset

 At The Law Offices of Mark T. Hurt, we have over three decades of experience in working with injured clients.
-Mark Hurt has extensive knowledge of the SSD claims process and understands what is needed to secure benefit approvals.
+Our Attorneys has extensive knowledge of the SSD claims process and understands what is needed to secure benefit approvals.
 If you’re interested in applying for SSD or need help appealing a denial, call our office to schedule a free consultation.
 We can help avoid minor issues and inconsistencies, prepare an initial application, or tenaciously appeal a denial (if needed).

 How Much Does It Cost to Use a Washington County SSD Attorney?